-Skin disease caused by work practice is one of the most common industrial diseases and affects many employees in the UK every year.
+Skin disease caused by work practices is one of the most common industrial diseases and affects many employees in the UK every year.

-Occupationally induced skin disease is when an employee comes into regular contact with a specific substance within the workplace.
-It can occur when employees come into contact with substances including chemicals, water, solvents, powders, cleaning agents etc. The most affected part of the body are the hands and arms although this will largely depend on the type of job involved.
+Occupationally-induced skin disease is when an employee comes into regular contact with a specific substance within the workplace.
+It can occur when employees come into contact with substances including chemicals, water, solvents, powders, cleaning agents etc. The most affected parts of the body are the hands and arms although this will largely depend on the type of job involved.

 The most common types of skin conditions are eczema and dermatitis where symptoms involve itchy and cracking skin which can lead to bleeding and infections.